guettli/intranets/README.md

 An Intranet Wiki should provide an overview.
 Historical details should be removed or put onto an second page to focus on the current state.

-# "Fancy Blob Posts" vs "Boring Docs"
+# "Fancy Blog Posts" vs "Boring Docs"

 You could call this "docs vs news", too.